bremersee/comparator/src/site/markdown/index.md

 #### REST support

-The `CompratorField` has a string representation, that can be used to pass the sort order as a query parameter into a `RestController`.
+The `SortOrder` has a string representation, that can be used to pass the sort order as a query parameter into a `RestController`.

 The syntax is: